thoughtworks-jumpstart/jumpstart/front-end-web-development/react/state.md

 * State should be considered private to the component.
 When we violate this principle of **encapsulation** \(e.g. another component \(e.g. Navbar\) knows about another component's state \(e.g. Article\), we will end up with tightly coupled code that is hard to \(i\) understand, \(ii\) change, \(iii\) extend. **Don't do it.**
 * State is reserved only for interactivity, that is, data that changes over time.

+## Regarding the `useState` React hook

+The following material in this section assumes you create local state in a class that extends React.Component.

+You might be aware that there is an experimental feature at the moment called [React Hooks](https://reactjs.org/docs/hooks-intro.html) and one of the hooks, [useState](https://reactjs.org/docs/hooks-state.html), makes state management a lot easier.
+We will discuss React Hooks in a separate section.

 ## How to initialize state of a component?

 ### Initialize component state in its constructor